The Section 106 Audit Gap:

 The Recovery Roadmap

-• Phase 4: BACS Settlement - Capital return directly to the developer ledger plus statutory interest.
+- Phase 4: BACS Settlement - Capital is returned directly to your corporate ledger plus statutory interest.
+Our performance fee is only payable once the funds are cleared in your account.

 Initiate Forensic Audit

-Provide your details to begin a confidential review of your 2013-2018 planning obligations.
+Submit your entity details to begin a confidential review of your 2013-2020 planning obligations.
+Our team will identify if you have a valid claim against unspent statutory credits.